Celebrities Who Have Experienced LASIK Complications

 Most recently, I had another corrective surgery by another doctor and let me tell you, once my complications began in 2003, it was a b***h!
 My last ‘procedure’ was a 90-minute surgery, and I had 17 stitches in my eye for three weeks!”

 She goes on to say, “As of now, I’m not in pain anymore, but my vision in my right eye is extremely blurry.
 It can’t be improved with glasses or contacts.”
 She urges people to go to her website and read her account and think twice if they are considering the surgery.
 Besides writing about the ordeal, Kathy Griffin also released a video in which she says that people should know what could happen if the whole thing goes wrong.

-Although he experienced declining vision again, Woods wasn’t completely unhappy with the surgery; he stated, “Mine stayed the way it should for… what is it, eight years now?”
-But with every surgery comes renewed risk of complications.
+Although he experienced declining vision again, Woods wasn’t completely unhappy with the surgery.
+He stated, “Mine stayed the way it should for… what is it, eight years now?”
+But with every surgery comes the renewed risk of complications.
+Clearly, this surgery didn’t provide the permanent or even long-term effects he wanted.

 Jennifer Capriati is famous for being an amazing tennis player who has won 14 professional tournaments during her career.
 She became the youngest player to ever rank in the Women’s Tennis Association Top 10 in 1990.
 But her tennis playing was adversely affected by LASIK surgery.

 Capriati’s eye trouble began because of the amount of time she spent in the sun while playing and practicing on the tennis course.